Five-Dimensional Path Integrals for Six-Dimensional Conformal Field Theories: Instantons

-where the path integral is performed only over configurations with instanton insertions $\{(x_a,n_a)\}_{a=1}^N$.
+Here, the path integral is performed only over configurations $\fields$ with instanton insertions $\{(x_a,n_a)\}_{a=1}^N$.
+We additionally include formal multi-indices $q_a$ which specify asymptotic field behaviour in a neighbourhood of the $x_a$, corresponding to the bosonic and fermionic instanton moduli as mentioned above, and about which we will have more to say in Section \ref{subsec: instanton operators}.
 Note, the operator insertion points are the same as the instanton insertion points, denoted $x_a$.
 This is done without loss of generality, since we allow for any of the operators $\fOp^{(a)}$ to be the identity operator $\mathds{1}$, and we allow any of the $n_a$ to vanish.

 Next, consider some $SU(1,3)$ transformation $g$, with corresponding transformed fields $\fields'(x) = g\fields(x)$.
-Again assuming no non-trivial Jacobian factor, we then have
+If $\fields$ has instanton insertions $\{(x_a,n_a)\}$, then by (\ref{eq: moving of instanton insertions}) we have that $g\fields$ has instanton insertions $\{(x_ag,n_a)\}$.
+It is important to note that this then induces a right group action of $SU(1,3)$ on the boundary data $q_a$.
+In particular, if the fields $\fields$ have instanton insertions $\{(x_a,n_a)\}$ with boundary data $q_a$, we can define $q_a g$ as the boundary data of $g\fields$ near $x_a g$.
+Hence, again assuming no non-trivial Jacobian factor, we have